 Hybrid courses offer the best of both worlds.
-In a hybrid course, students will have face-to-face meeting time with their instructor and classmates as well as time learning in the online environment.
+In a hybrid course. students will have face-to-face meeting time with their instructor and classmates as well as time learning in the online environment.
 Fifty percent or more of your class time will be online.
 Hybrid classes are designed to provide students with a little more scheduling flexibility and maximize your time with the instructor.
+More than 50 percent of the course instruction is delivered online.
+Access to a computer and internet is required for success.